FailAcademy/learning/wdp-ws-vancouver/_slides/week-05/02-gulp-slides.md

 _And we have control over exactly what to check!_

 Once we set our styleguide/rules, ESLint will help us find potential issues in our JS code without needing to execute that code first.

+???

+_Important_ Examples ahead are using the `gulp-eslint` node module NOT `eslint` node module.

+Gulp will not work if they install the incorrect node module.

 ---